image

 Operator

-Before we begin, I would like to remind everyone that the company will make forward-looking statements during today's call, whether in prepared remarks or during the Q&A session.
-Forward-looking statements are subject to inherent risks and uncertainties.
+Before we begin, I’d like to remind everyone that the company will make forward-looking statements during today’s call.
+Whether in prepared remarks or during the Q&A session, these forward-looking statements are subject to inherent risks and uncertainties.

-These risks and uncertainties are detailed in the Risk Factors section of the company's filings with the Securities and Exchange Commission, specifically in the company's annual report Form 20-F. I now like to turn the conference over to Michael McGarrity, Chief Executive Officer.
-Please go ahead..
+These risks and uncertainties are detailed in the risk factor section of the company’s filings with the Securities and Exchange Commission, specifically in the company’s annual report on Form 20-F. I’ll now turn the call over to Michael McGarrity, Chief Executive Officer of MDxHealth..

 Michael McGarrity Chief Executive Officer & Executive Director